RCIC-UCI-Public/website-rcic/docs/source/storage/crsp.rst

   Then you will see a set folders (tip: sort by name), that has the date and time when each snapshot was taken:

-   .. _crsp lab snaphot nav:
+   .. _crsp lab snapshot nav:

    .. figure:: images/crsp/crsp-lab-snapshot-nav.png
       :align: center